UPPMAX/programming_formalisms/docs/sessions/project_start/analysis_design/README.md

 -- "Why do we need a Software Requirements Specification(SRS) in Research software
     [Bajraktari et al. 2024](https://arxiv.org/pdf/2405.07781) argue that requirements engineering is necessary in research software to improve maintainability, reproducibility, and collaboration between researchers and developers.
 Furthermore, empirical studies of Software Requirement Specifications (SRS) have shown that academic environments play a significant role in evaluating and improving requirements engineering techniques.

+!!!
+"Regulatory requirement!"
+    A well formed SRS will be asked of you to full fill regulatory requirements especially  if you work with AI , Sensitive data or medical software.

 According to ISO/IEC/IEEE 29148:2018 (Systems and software engineering — Life cycle processes — Requirements engineering) **Defining requirements begins with stakeholder needs (or goals, or objectives) that are refined and evolve before arriving as valid stakeholder requirements.**